This page sets out the various fees the GCC charges for applications.

 |Test of Competence

 The GCC offers applicants and registrants several ways to pay your fees.
-Please note that all fees must be paid before registration or retention on the Register is granted.
+Please note that all fees must be paid before registration, restoration, transfer or retention on the Register is granted.

 Credit or debit card